 A Co-CR requesting AP is an AP with dot11CoCROptionImplemented equal to true that requests another AP for coordination on channel recommendation to facilitate P2P communication.

-A Co-CR coordinated AP is an AP with dot11CoCROptionImplemented equal to true that responds to the request for coordination from the Co-CR requesting AP.
+A Co-CR responding AP is an AP with dot11CoCROptionImplemented equal to true that responds to the request for coordination from the Co-CR requesting AP.

-The Co-CR negotiation(s) between two APs to establish Co-CR agreement(s) are performed by following the rules described in clause 37.8 (Multi-AP coordination framework) and clause 37.16.2.2 (Co-CR negotiations).
+The Co-CR negotiation(s) between two APs to establish Co-CR agreement(s) are performed by following the rules described in clause 37.13 (Multi-AP coordination (MAPC) framework) and clause 37.13.2.5.2 (Co-CR negotiations).

 TGbn editor: Please add the following subclause 37.16.2.2 (Co-CR negotiations) under clause 37.16.2 (Coordinated Channel Recommendation (Co-CR)) (#3130):